russellromney/book_reviews/README.md

 # book_reviews
-Class and data of goodreads and amazon book reviews; Feel free to do some copy/pasta.
+Class and data of goodreads and amazon book reviews; it's in this structure so my professor could load it all from one file.
+Feel free to do some copy/pasta.

 This repo has functions and data that allows you to scrape reviews from Amazon and Goodreads given a goodreads library export; it can be worked with very easily to do a lot for whatever you need.
 I did this originally for CS 479 at the University of Idaho.